 While many people only swear by bone-in steaks and bone-in prime rib roasts, some have argued that beef bones are too thick to let the delicious beefy and buttery tasting marrow escape and soak into the meat while cooking.
 Fortunately, we have a solution to end this dilemma once and for all.
-Here comes the Double Barrel Shotgun Prime Rib; a boneless prime rib roast enclosed in halved marrow bones.
-This recipe got suggested to us by Montreal’s well-known butcher shop Entrepôt de Viandes (french for “meat warehouse”) while the idea for the name “Double Barrel Shotgun Prime Rib” came from our friend J-Rock Gelinas from Sugar Daddy Bacon BBQ.
+Here comes the Revolver Prime Rib; a boneless prime rib roast enclosed in halved marrow bones.
+This recipe got suggested to us by Montreal’s well-known butcher shop Entrepôt de Viandes (french for “meat warehouse”) although it was originally named “Double Barrel Shotgun Prime Rib” by our friend J-Rock Gelinas from Sugar Daddy Bacon BBQ.
 What makes this recipe unique is that while the prime rib cooks over indirect heat, the marrow partially melts and infuses the meat with a rich and savory buttery flavor.
 Not only do you end up with the most succulent prime rib roast, you also get perfectly roasted marrow bones to serve with every portion.
 Try it yourself and see the difference!
 We believe that this innovative way of barbecuing a prime rib roast could change the game forever.

 - 6 lb - Prime rib roast, boneless

 - 8 to 9 Halved marrow bones, 4 to 5 inches tall

 - 1 tsp - Garlic powder

 - Preheat your grill for indirect heat at 300°F.